 - There no signs of peeling, bubbling or delamination.

 - The sealer has not yellowed from sunlight exposure.

-Technique 1: Grind down to bare concrete.
+Technique 1: Get back to bare concrete.

 Used for: Concrete that has been treated with a penetrating sealer, wax, repellants, or where an existing coating has been scratched, is peeling off, or otherwise damaged.

-The best way to ensure Omega will adhere to your concrete is to remove all traces of any existing sealer and to mechanically remove all surface contamination by diamond honing/grinding the concrete to 200 grit.
-Physically honing away the top layer of concrete removes all traces of contamination that will affect Omega’s bond to the concrete, and it creates the optimal surface profile to ensure good adhesion.
+The best way to ensure Omega/Ovation will adhere to your concrete is to remove all traces of any existing sealer and to mechanically remove all surface contamination by diamond honing/grinding the concrete to 100 or 200 grit.
+(You must wet grind – see this article to understand why.)

 Bear in mind that abrasive honing will change the appearance of the concrete.
 Polished concrete, cement-cream finishes, troweled surfaces, acid stained, dyed, or glazed concrete will no longer look the same.

 Be aware also that some penetrating treatments that react with the concrete may affect the concrete at unknown depths, so you may need to remove quite a bit of the surface in order to ensure you have eliminated all traces of the treatment.

-Technique 2: Apply over an existing sealer
+Technique 2: Apply over an existing, undamaged sealer

 Used for: A few popular urethane-based concrete countertop sealers that have not been stained, damaged or scratched, nor have any existing adhesion failure.